jbroadway/docs/docs/2022.1/studio/how-tos/show-tools/how-to-use-the-slideshow.md

 **Step 3.** Find the **Slideshow** prop in the show tools listings and click on it to add it to your set.

-**Step 4.** Place the slideshow where you want it to apepar on set.
+**Step 4.** Place the slideshow where you want it to appear on set.

 **Step 5.** Reopen the **Props** menu and find the **Slideshow Controller** prop which is also in the **Show Tools** category.
 Click it to add it to your set as well.